Gaird/doctorjekyll/findings.md

 Depending which article I am reading, there is one way to do a Jekyll local install as a straight up, running the site locally, for upload somewhere as a static site.

-Vs. following [this article about running Jekyll locally when using Gitlab Pages](https://docs.gitlab.com/ee/user/project/pages/getting_started/pages_from_scratch.html), which runs a Docker image, uses Gemfiles and such.
+Vs. following [this article about running Jekyll locally when using Gitlab Pages](https://docs.gitlab.com/ee/user/project/pages/getting_started/pages_from_scratch.html){:target="_blank"}, which runs a Docker image, uses Gemfiles and such.
 This may need Dimas to guide.

 ### Next Steps

+Testing a Jekyll theme on Gitlab pages is more hand-tooled.

+[This website guide for GitHub pages](https://pages.github.com/){:target="_blank"} is more user-friendly, and by the time I found it was CLI cross-eyed, so I decided to start there, get some learning done, and then move onto GitLab testing

-Test Jekyll themes on Github pages
+Testing Jekyll themes on Github pages

 [Found this developer’s blog](https://aregsar.com/blog/2019/how-to-customize-your-github-pages-blog-style-in-five-minutes/){:target="_blank"} that explains some tips for customizing the Cayman theme on Github Page

-Test Jekyll theme on Gitlab pages

 ## This Just In…